Olan Soule: Television and films

 Concluding his nine-year run on First Nighter, Soule moved to Hollywood, where he appeared in films and television shows, building a reputation as a reliable character actor.
 Soule said "Because of my build and glasses, I've mostly played lab technicians, newscasters and railroad clerks."

-He appeared as Mr. Krull, a boarding house resident in the movie The Day The Earth Stood Still.
-He played a telegraph operator in the TV series Wanted: Dead or Alive S2 E7 "The Empty Cell" which aired 10/16/1959.
-He also acted in many other television series: The Donald O'Connor Show (as a semi-regular), Captain Midnight (as scientist Aristotle "Tut" Jones), I Love Lucy, several appearances as a hotel clerk and choir director John Masters on The Andy Griffith Show, and a semi-regular role as real-life LAPD criminalist Ray Pinker on the original TV and radio version of Dragnet, and as the slightly renamed but essentially identical LAPD criminalist Ray Murray on the 1967 revival version.
-He also played many different television roles in Jack Webb's Mark VII Productions including Dragnet, Adam-12, Emergency! and Project U.F.O..
+Soule appeared as Mr. Krull, a boarding house resident in the movie The Day The Earth Stood Still.
+He played a telegraph operator in the TV series Wanted: Dead or Alive, Season 2 Episode 7, "The Empty Cell," which aired October 16, 1959.
+He also acted in many other television series, including: The Donald O'Connor Show (as a semi-regular), Captain Midnight (as scientist Aristotle "Tut" Jones), I Love Lucy (several appearances as a hotel clerk), and The Andy Griffith Show (choir director John Masters).

+He also played many different television roles for Jack Webb's Mark VII Productions.
+In the original TV and radio versions of Dragnet, he had a semi-regular role as real-life LAPD criminalist Ray Pinker, and in the 1967-70 revival version he played the slightly renamed but essentially identical LAPD criminalist Ray Murray.
+Other Mark VII shows on which he appeared included Adam-12, Emergency! and Project U.F.O..

 In between the two Dragnet gigs, he had a similar semi-regular role on another LAPD-based TV series, The New Breed, as an unnamed "lab technician."
 He also made six appearances on Perry Mason, mostly as a court clerk, but also as a bank employee and water company official.
 He made at least two appearances on Petticoat Junction.
 In both, the 1967 episode "Shoplifter at the Shady Rest" and the 1968 episode "Mae's Helping Hand", he played Mr. Benson.
-In addition, he appeared several times as the clerk of the Carlton Hotel, the San Francisco residence of the character Paladin, in the TV series, Have Gun - Will Travel.
+In addition, he appeared several times as the clerk of the Carlton Hotel, the San Francisco residence of the character Paladin, in the TV series, Have Gun – Will Travel.

 The list of Soule's supporting and starring roles is long.
-Some include Alfred Hitchcock Presents, The Alfred Hitchcock Hour, The George Burns and Gracie Allen Show, The Jack Benny Program, I Love Lucy, The Danny Thomas Show, Dennis the Menace, The Tab Hunter Show, The Real McCoys, The Beverly Hillbillies, Mister Ed, City Detective, Behind Closed Doors, Dante, Harrigan and Son, Hennesey, State Trooper, One Step Beyond, The Restless Gun, The Rebel, Wanted: Dead or Alive, My Favorite Martian, The Twilight Zone, The Untouchables, Bewitched, Pete and Gladys, The Addams Family, The Munsters, Johnny Ringo, Rawhide, Gunsmoke, Happy, Bonanza, The Jean Arthur Show, Laramie, The Monkees, Mission: Impossible, The Six Million Dollar Man, Buck Rogers in the 25th Century, Fantasy Island, Little House on the Prairie, Dallas and Simon & Simon.
+They include The Addams Family, The Alfred Hitchcock Hour, Alfred Hitchcock Presents, Behind Closed Doors, The Beverly Hillbillies, Bewitched, Bonanza, Buck Rogers in the 25th Century, City Detective, Dallas, The Danny Thomas Show, Dante, Dennis the Menace, Fantasy Island, The George Burns and Gracie Allen Show, Gunsmoke, Happy, Harrigan and Son, Hennesey, The Jack Benny Program, The Jean Arthur Show, Johnny Ringo, Laramie, Little House on the Prairie, Mission: Impossible, Mister Ed, The Monkees, The Munsters, My Favorite Martian, One Step Beyond, Pete and Gladys, Rawhide, The Real McCoys, The Rebel, The Restless Gun, The Rookies, Simon & Simon, The Six Million Dollar Man, State Trooper, The Tab Hunter Show, The Twilight Zone, The Untouchables and The Virginian.